-There are also two bonus templates.
-These files are provided in Excel format (.xlsx) and are a handy alternative to couples who want to keep track of their guest list and wedding budget on the computer.
+There are also two bonus templates to keep track of their guest list and wedding budget on the computer:

 - the wedding budget planner helps you work out how to portion out your wedding’s finances.
 This spreadsheet will allow you to make and stick to a wedding budget, whether it is big or small.
 Helpful built-in formulas portion out your estimated budget so you can see where you could be over spending.